zaicodes/blingz-accessories/README.md

 - HTML5 - to create the structure of the site.
 - CSS3 - to add styling to the site.
-- JavaScript - to add functionality.
+- JavaScript + JQuery - to add functionality.
-- Python - for backend development.
+- Python with flask - for backend development.

 ### Libraries, frameworks and other useful websites: